storj/storj/docs/blueprints/deletion-performance.md

 ## Open issues (if applicable)

-We could probablistically skip deleting pieces.
-This would minimize the requests that the uplink has to make, at the same time not leaking too much pieces.
-For example we could only send the deletion requests to only 50%, leaking half of the data, but making half the requests.

-We could track how much each storage node is storing extra due not sending deletes.
-This would allow paying the storage nodes.
-However, this would still mean that garbage is being kept in the network.
+1. Should we track how much each storage node is storing extra due not sending deletes?
+For the storage nodes that accumulate too much garbage, we could send garbage collection request outside of the normal schedule.